Mac Security Article #2 - Software

 - Comodo Antivirus for Mac

-- Symantec Norton AntiVirus for Mac
+- CrowdStrike Falcon Pro for Mac

-- Symantec Norton Internet Security for Mac
+- Kaspersky Internet Security for Mac

 If this information helped you or saved you time and/or money why not donate a little to us via PayPal?

-All proceeds go directly to MacStrategy / Burning Helix Limited to help fund this web site.
+All proceeds go directly to MacStrategy / Burning Helix to help fund this web site.

-All proceeds go directly to MacStrategy / Burning Helix Limited to help fund this web site.
+All proceeds go directly to MacStrategy / Burning Helix to help fund this web site.

 If this information helped you or saved you time and/or money why not donate a little to us via PayPal?

-All proceeds go directly to MacStrategy / Burning Helix Limited to help fund this web site.
+All proceeds go directly to MacStrategy / Burning Helix to help fund this web site.

 Go to this